 With the B-Side ’Infamous’ completed for this Single, they were invited to Berlin to produce the album ’They!Live’, that was released in January 2012.
 Soon after their temporary stay both artists decided to move to Berlin.

 Doc Daneeka has once been named “the King of Wales” by US magazine XLR8R.
 His highly praised Ten Thousand Yen imprint has not only released the fantastic 'Deeper' by Benjamin Damage (with production partner Venom), but also glorious singles by XXXY and Julio Bashmore amongst others.
 The Welshman's been dropping hints of subtle flair ever since his track 'Drums in the Deep' appeared on Fabric's Elevator Music back in January 2010, and now with only a handful of remixes and singles under his belt, seems to have hit an early maturity with the release of a full length album.

-“They Live!”, their first album together, planned for release on January 27 2012, is a collection of Berlin inspired, UK influenced Deep House, UK Funky, Tech House, Detroit- and Dub-Techno tracks all recorded in Berlin between late August and early November 2011.
+'They Live!', their first album together, was released in January 2012.
+It is a collection of Berlin inspired, UK influenced Deep House, UK Funky, Tech House, Detroit- and Dub-Techno tracks all recorded in Berlin between late August and early November 2011.
 You'll find as much depth as you will find uplifting energy on here.
 There is as much darkness as light.
 Melodies and soundscapes go hand in hand with club pleasing beats.
 On some tracks you will hear the lush voice of UK singer Abigail Wyles, who came to Berlin to record with the Swansea boys.